pblottiere/embsys/tps/tp2.md

 * Question 4: It is an user command.

-* Question 5: The only signal sent from gps.c is located in the main, being the SIGINT launched with sigaction.
+* Question 5: The signal handler is located from the line 93 to 97 in the gps.c file.
+The handler is first initialized as a function that processes the signals being caught, first by displaying it, then closing the connection to the ptmx and finally exiting the process correctly.
+Afterwards, the set of signals is initialized with nothing (empty set), and the modifiers to the signals is also set to none (0 as the flag represents no modifiers).
+In the end, the sigaction function is called, changing the process to behave when receiving SIGINT signal as previously specified by the action (and the handler inside).

-* Question 6:
+* Question 6: In code.

+* Question 7